zekcrates/codeforces-game/README.md

 The User will be able to play based on their rating just like chess.

-Each player will have some base rating and playing and winning more matches against others will increase in their rating.
+Each player will have some base rating(from cf) and playing and winning more matches against others will increase their rating.

 We use the ELO rating system same as the chess.